jrasm91/blog.jrasm.com/content/posts/top-es6-features.md

 }
 ```

-I quickly got tired of converting strings from single quotes to backticks, but there's actually a VSCode extension specifically for this called [Template String Converter](https://marketplace.visualstudio.com/items?itemName=meganrogge.template-string-converter).
+I quickly got tired of converting existing strings from single quotes to backticks, but there's actually a VSCode extension specifically for this called [Template String Converter](https://marketplace.visualstudio.com/items?itemName=meganrogge.template-string-converter).
 It automatically converts surrounding single or double quotes to backticks when `${` is typed! 🎉